Special Tribunal for Lebanon: Translation of Antonio Cassese's International Criminal Law into Arabic

 In 2015, the STL launched the Arabic translation of the late STL President (and Judge) Antonio Cassese's foundational textbook, International Criminal Law.
 The project, initiated by the STL, was sponsored by the Embassy of Switzerland in Lebanon and Sader Legal Publishers in Lebanon.
 This was the first full textbook on international criminal law published in Arabic.

-Glossary of Legal Terms
+Glossary of legal terms

 In 2012, the STL's Outreach and Legacy Unit published a Glossary of Legal Terms in Arabic, English, and French, defining fundamental concepts related to international criminal law and to the STL itself in the three official languages of the Tribunal.

 Other publications

-The STL publishes a monthly Bulletin providing updates about the latest developments and news.
+The STL publishes a monthly bulletin providing updates about the latest developments and news.
 The STL has also produced 130 short question-and-answer videos in Arabic, English, and French to explain its progress and unique features.

-Other Activities
+Other activities

 Trial proceedings are streamed on the STL website with a thirty-minute delay.

 The STL organizes regular briefings and courtroom tours for the public.
 In the reporting year 2015-2016, 1,554 visitors from 94 countries attended organized group visits.

 Controversies

+Mass resignations

+Robin Vincent resigned as the SLT Registrar in 2009 for what he described as the tribunal "not meeting the highest international standards in the field of criminal justice".
+The appointment of David Tolbert in July 2009 as his replacement did not provide any stability however, as the STL saw a rash of key resignations take place, including prosecution Spokesperson Radiya Ashouri, her successor, Henrietta Aswad, Judge Howard Morrison, Chief Investigator Naguib Kaldas, Assistant Chief Prosecutor, Bernard Cote, Chief of Public Affairs, Peter Wickwire Foster, Registry spokesperson Suzann Khan, her successor Dr. Fatima el Issawi and, just eight months after his appointment, Tolbert himself, leaving the credibility of the tribunal an open question before the first trial had even begun.